 Submissions were received from the Bureau of Meteorology and Mistar Holdings (safety action only).
 The submissions were reviewed and, where considered appropriate, the text of the report was amended accordingly.

 - Central Standard Time (CST): Coordinated Universal Time (UTC) + 9.5 hours.

 - Severe turbulence: turbulence resulting in an inability to control the aircraft.

 - Turbulence penetration speed: an airspeed designed to protect the airframe from overstress in turbulent conditions.

 - ATSB AO-2017-102, In-flight breakup involving Cessna 210, VH-HWY, 22 km east of Darwin Airport, Northern Territory, on 23 October 2017.

 |Time:||1345 CST||Investigation level:||Short - click for an explanation of investigation levels|

 |Location:||30 km south of Darwin Airport||Investigation phase:||Final report: Dissemination|

 |State:||Northern Territory||Occurrence type:||Turbulence/windshear/microburst|

-|Report status:||Pending||Highest injury level:||None|
+|Report status:||Final||Highest injury level:||Minor|